python/cpython/Doc/library/math.rst

    .. versionadded:: 3.9

-Note that :func:`frexp` and :func:`modf` have a different call/return pattern than their C equivalents: they take a single argument and return a pair of values, rather than returning their second return value through an 'output parameter' (there is no such thing in Python).
+Note that :func:`frexp` has a different call/return pattern than its C equivalents: it takes a single argument and return a pair of values, rather than returning its second return value through an 'output parameter' (there is no such thing in Python).

-For the :func:`ceil`, :func:`floor`, and :func:`modf` functions, note that *all* floating-point numbers of sufficiently large magnitude are exact integers.
-Python floats typically carry no more than 53 bits of precision (the same as the platform C double type), in which case any float *x* with ``abs(x) >= 2**52`` necessarily has no fractional bits.

 Power, exponential and logarithmic functions